Rationally Biased Learning: Conditions for biased or accurate assessments

-\begin{proposition} The behavior of the GI-DM displays at most two consecutive phases of ``status quo'' --- one (possibly empty) of experimenting, that is, making a ``risky decision'' , one (possibly empty) of prudence --- with at most one switch; in particular, once prudent, this is forever. \end{proposition}
+\begin{proposition} If the optimal~DM experiments a good outcome, the DM will go on experimenting (``euphorism'').
+As a consequence, the experimenting phase (in case it exists) of the optimal~DM can only stop when a bad outcome materializes: the switch from riskiness to prudence can only be triggered by the occurrence of a bad outcome.

-This follows from Proposition~\ref{pr:Optimal_strategy_behavior}.
-In particular, once the GI-DM selects the ``avoid'' option, he will never more experiment.
-Indeed, the optimal rule of Proposition~\ref{pr:Optimal_strategy_under_risk} states that, once the GI-DM selects the ``avoid'' option, he does not observe the random outcomes, hence he no longer updates the posterior $\widehat{\pi}_t$ because of the dynamics~\eqref{eq:dynamics} so that he keeps avoiding.
-Thus, once stuck in a risk avoidance attitude, the status quo holds sway.
+Therefore, the behavior of the optimal~DM displays at most two consecutive phases of ``status quo'' --- one (possibly empty) of experimenting, that is, taking risks, one (possibly empty) of prudence --- with at most one switch; in particular, once prudent, this is forever. \end{proposition}